Im-Manav/go-workshop/workshop-slides/pages/monitoring.md

 ---

 ## What's Monitoring?
-Involves collecting and reporting on specific metrics to identify issues in a system.
+Collecting and reporting on specific metrics to identify issues in a system.
 Monitoring can provide alerts and data on a system's performance, but it doesn't necessarily explain what's causing problems.

 ---
 layout: center
 ---

-Why should we care?
+## Why should we care?

 ---

 - Application's performance